100 Mil Kilometros A Millas

 Common Misconceptions and Pitfalls

 Many individuals encounter common pitfalls when converting between kilometers and miles.
 One common mistake is to assume a simple ratio, such as 1 kilometer being equal to 1 mile.
-This is incorrect and will lead to significant errors in calculations.
+So this is incorrect and will lead to significant errors in calculations.
 Another common mistake involves incorrect application of the conversion factor.
-Ensure you always multiply the kilometers by the conversion factor (0.621371), not the other way around.
+In real terms, ensure you always multiply the kilometers by the conversion factor (0.
+621371), not the other way around.

 Practical Applications: Real-World Examples